Table of Contents

 Road Gully cleaning is carried out with advanced technologies along with vacuuming and high-pressure jetting through the water.
-CCTV surveys are carried before performing high pressure jetting.
-The survey records the status of existing gully and pipe network.
+CCTV surveys are carried out before performing high-pressure jetting.
+The survey records the status of the existing gully and pipe network.

 I hope this blog will help you understand the surface water collection through road gullies and thumb rules will help you to determine the road gully spacing.

 Admin, gcelab.com Please see our Pillar Post to know why we founded gcelab.com.

 Founder at gcelab.com, Pooja is an Entrepreneur unlocking human potential.
 Working in the Principles of Lean Start-up, Pooja believes in Transparency and User Happiness the most.
-Pooja’s background in teaching gives her a sophisticated grasp on even on the most tedious aspect of course building.
+Pooja’s background in teaching gives her a sophisticated grasp on even the most tedious aspect of course building.
 She is passionate about people who believe that good is not enough.